sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

     /$groupId[0]/../${groupId[n]/$artifactId/$version/$artifactId-$version.$extension

 where `$groupId[0]..groupId[n]` are the dot-separated components of the publisher's groupId.
 For example artifacts for the `org.clojure` group will be published under `org/clojure`.
 The `$extension` component is determined by the artifact packaging type - this is usually `jar` for Java artifacts.
-For example, the `data.json` project is published by the `org.clojure` group, so the JAR for version `0.2.6` would be located at:
+For example, the `data.json` project is published by the `org.clojure` group, so the JAR for version `0.2.6` would be located within a repository at:

     org/clojure/data.json/0.2.6/data.json-0.2.6.jar

-within a repository.

 #### Maven central